 The Sinister History between Israel and the Amalekites

 Israel and the Amalekites had long been in an adversarial relationship.
 Beginning in Exodus 17:8, Amalek opposed Israel’s journey out of Egypt and was defeated by Israel.
-Because of Amalek’s gall, God promised that he would “blot out the memory of Amalek from under heaven” (Exod 17:14).
+The Amalekite opposition to Israel was not noble at all.
+Deuteronomy 25:17-18 says that the Amalekites attacked the “tail” of Israel’s convoy, those who were “lagging behind.”
+The rear of a caravan was typically where the old, weak, and sick would follow the main part of the group.
+In other words, the Amalekites were cowardly attacking those unable to defend themselves!
+Because of Amalek’s wickedness, God promised that he would “blot out the memory of Amalek from under heaven” (Exod 17:14).

 This conflict continued during the time of Saul, when Saul slaughtered most of the Amalekites (cf. 1 Sam 15).
 However, he spared Agag, and presumably some others as well.
 Sparing the Amalekites ended up hastening Saul’s destruction since the Amalekites kidnapped David’s wives and family, prohibiting him from aiding Israel and Saul in their time of need (cf. 1 Sam 30).